Terminal - Domestic

 > Investment: $3 million

-Brisbane Airport Corporation (BAC) is installing wet weather protection canopies across two face roads at the Domestic Terminal, as well as upgrading existing shelters at the Terminal Bus Stop and Taxi Ranks.
+Brisbane Airport Corporation (BAC) has installed wet weather protection canopies across two face roads at the Domestic Terminal, as well as upgrading existing shelters at the Terminal Bus Stop and Taxi Ranks.

 VIRGIN AUSTRALIA EXPANSION